codeforcroatia/meeting-etiquette/README.md

-Code for America Meeting Etiquette
+Code for Croatia Meeting Etiquette
 =====

-These are good rules to follow when booking meetings at CfA.
+These are good rules to follow when booking meetings at CfC.
 Submit an issue or create a pull request to suggest changes.

 #### 1. Default to 30 minutes.
 Don't start at an hour.
 If it's an hour long, it should be a working meeting.